eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

     - For example, if you're using port 3000, the `Dockerfile` needs to include `EXPOSE 3000`.
 - Ensure that the application is located in the `/app` directory within the Docker container.
 - Ensure that the `Dockerfile` sets the working directory to `/app` with `WORKDIR "/app"`.
+- For more information about Dockerfiles, see [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 ## Swift projects